uatisdeproblem/esn-assembly/HOW-TO-DEPLOY.md

 1. Install [NodeJS](https://nodejs.org/en/).
 The app is built on Typescript and NodeJS, so it's a mandatory development tool.
 1. Install the [AWS Cloud Development Kit (CDK)](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html); this Infrastructure as Code (IaC) toolkit will deploy the app environment for us.
+1. Install the CLI of [Angular](https://angular.io/guide/setup-local#install-the-angular-cli) and [Ionic](https://ionicframework.com/docs/cli); they are our development frameworks and we need them to compile our project's code.

 ## Deployment